Most people quit their goals soon after they set them. Here’s how to stick to yours.

 Three simple rules to set and achieve your goals

 1. Don’t make a list.
-If you have a list you are trying to do too much at a time.
+If you have a list, you are trying to do too much at a time.
 Think: Manageable

-2. Set only up to 3 major goals at a time.
+2. Set only up to three goals at a time.
 If you complete one goal, add a new one but don’t have more than 3 at any given time.
 If your goals have sub-goals and actionable steps apply the same concept, work on 3 sub-goals or actionable steps at a time.
 Once you complete one, add another.
 Think: Focus

 3. Work on your goals consistently.
-It’s better to work on your goal a little every day than a lot every now and then.
+It’s better to work on your goal a little every day than a lot now and then.
 Think: Habits

 4. Fail-Proof your goals.
 Eventually, we’ll get off track, it happens.
 What’s important is to plan for it and be ready to get back in line.
 Think: Prevention, Reaction, Recovery.